EdgyPanda/Master-thesis/README.md

 From 10 years of data on the ETFs, SPY and TLT, I had more than 250 GB of raw data which was cleaned following from the procedure described in [Barndorff‐Nielsen et al. (2009)](https://academic.oup.com/ectj/article/12/3/C1/5061260?casa_token=JHbSnyQ9xa4AAAAA:oZ6WLWvC91FcyD9WKwB_JYrB4HEPpHQFj2sTSFDvBqmmoxowoHVD-ASOuo5nu_AnCXairSkzLb8K).
 This gave us enough usable data to construct sample schemes down to second frequencies.
 Therefore, we ended up with more than 350 volatility models across frequencies, realized measures and volatility models, to be tested using forecast comparison methods.

+*It needs to be noted that the portfolios was heavily affect by the stock-bond correlation, since I chose a time horizon with negative correlation, thus imposing better diversification in terms of how a bond position can hedge against an equity marrket sell-off.*

 ### Results
 The results from my thesis are described below.